Programme Structure

 *These courses are not offered in both semesters.
 Our courses offerings are periodically reviewed and are subject to changes.

-This course aims to raise the understanding of the significance of Design Thinking, Business Modeling & Lean LaunchPad; and its innovative applications to businesses.
+This course aims to raise the understanding of the significance of Design Thinking, Business Modelling & Lean LaunchPad; and its innovative applications to businesses.

 This course is designed to help students develop a deeper understanding of the issues that confront global managers today, and to prepare them for leadership roles in international organisations.
 The course is organised around six themes: